4d/docs/docs/WebServer/webServerConfig.md

 Two options allow you to set how the keep-alive connections work:

 *	**Number of requests by connection**: Allows you to set the maximum number of requests and responses able to travel over a connection keep alive.
 Limiting the number of requests per connection allows you to prevent server flooding due to a large number of incoming requests (a technique used by hackers).<p>
-The default value (100) can be increased or decreased depending on the resources of the machine hosting the 4D Web Server.
+The default value (100) can be increased or decreased depending on the resources of the machine hosting the 4D Web Server.</p>

 *	**Timeout**: This value defines the maximum wait period (in seconds) during which the web server maintains an open TCP connection without receiving any requests from the web browser.
 Once this period is over, the server closes the connection.<p>
 If the web browser sends a request after the connection is closed, a new TCP connection is automatically created.
-This operation is not visible for the user.
+This operation is not visible for the user.</p>